Phoshizzle23/Contacts/README.md

 4. Deleted all project references to TestPage1

 5. Added screenshots for the mobile version of the application - 16/11/23

+6. Added screenshots for the mobile version of the application - 17/11/23
 ----------------------------------------------------------------------------------------------------------------------------------------